-I always tried to mix books for Anna – some works of fiction, some books about “real world”.
+I always tried to mix books for Smarty – some works of fiction, some books about “real world”.
 I wanted to share my favorite non-fiction authors that I “met” in my library travels.

 What are your favorite non-fiction books for young children?
 What kind of non-fiction do they enjoy?
 Drop me a comment to share your experience with non-fiction literature.